iamdeja/rangeforce-linux/opsys_megadoc.md

 Long Term Stable Channel versions of Windows are destined for usage in areas needing a reliable backbone, such as servers.
 LTSC versions only get security and other critical upgrades, but no feature updates.

+### Windows backup and restore

+Windows takes _restore points_ automatically, provided the feature is enabled, whenever major changes take place in the system.
+These are changes such as installation of new programs, downloading of major windows updates, installations of new drivers, ....
+Additionally, a user can choose to create a restore point manually.
+This functionality can set up and managed under _System Properties and System Protection_.

+More generally, Windows systems have a layered approach of backups and restoring depending on the severity of the incident.

+1. File History
+2. Restore points
+3. Full system updates (installs over older versions)
+4. Restoring from full system images
+5. Refreshing the PC
+6. Resetting the PC

+Restore points are self-contained recovery tools (for systems with over 128GB of storage space) which can be used to repair the bootloader in case Windows will no longer boot.

+As of Windows 10, the recommended / main options are File History, PC refresh, PC reset.

 ## Disk management

 Partitions are logical divisions on a disk.
 They can be used to shield parts of the system (mounting and umounting), run multiple operating systems in parallel, and have different filesystems / shared drives.